mzamith/natural-language-and-documentation/README.md

 Hi everyone.

 As you all know, we'll be making a presentation about Natural Language, as well as documentation applied to Requirements Engineering.
-He is some helpful information and useful documents.
+Here is some helpful information and useful documents.

 ## Natural Language Processing Tools.